 National Western Stock Show

 It’s time to dust your boots off and get ready for the Western extravaganza of the year!
-Save money now on tickets to the National Western Stock Show.
 Colorado State University has a long and storied connection to the National Western Stock Show – beginning with 600 students arriving with their livestock at the first Stock Show in 1906.

-This year, CSU will have a presence throughout the Stock Show, one of Denver’s and the Rocky Mountain West’s most anticipated annual traditions, and the university welcomes CSU students, employees, alumni, families, friends and guests to take advantage of discounted prices on reserved seating at the National Western Stock Show, and an opportunity to reconnect with the university during the two weeks at the stock show.
+This year, CSU will have a presence throughout the Stock Show.
+The university welcomes CSU students, employees, alumni, families, friends and guests to take advantage of discounted prices on reserved seating at the National Western Stock Show, and an opportunity to reconnect with the university during the two weeks at the show.

 Special prices for CSU students, employees, alumni and friends

-The Stock Show is Jan.
+The National Western Stock Show is Jan.
 6-21, 2018, at the Denver Coliseum, 4600 Humboldt St., Denver.
-The Stock Show kicks off with a traditional parade down 17th Street in Denver on Jan.
-5, and alumni and friends are invited to watch CAM the Ram and the Ramhandlers walk in the parade at the CSU Denver Center, 475 17th St., Denver.
+The show kicks off with a traditional parade down 17th Street in Denver on Jan.
+4, and alumni and friends are invited to watch CAM the Ram and the Ramhandlers walk in the parade at the CSU Denver Center, 475 17th St., Denver.

 Prices offered are not available to the general public.
 Tickets purchased through this special offer are free of all service charges.
 Save a total of $8.50 per ticket ($4 off the ticket price and $4.50 off the service fee) when you attend the 11 a.m.
 Rodeo on CSU Day Saturday, Jan.
 13, 2018.
 Additionally, receive a $2 discount for tickets purchased on other dates.
 Tickets must be purchased online through the National Western Stock Show link, http://col.st/H9xwa, or by phone at 303-295-2979.
 Enter promo code NWSSCSU for the discount.
 Discounts are not available at the Stock Show Box Office.